seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 ### SCENE I. Without the Florentine camp.

-*Enter the Second French Lord, with four other Soldiers in ambush*
+*Enter Second French Lord, with five or six other Soldiers in ambush*

 **Second Lord**
 He can come no other way but by this hedge-corner.